Lindholme Gear: Operation

 The Gear would be carried in the weapons bay of the aircraft and dropped in a long line up-wind of the survivors.
 The Dinghy would inflate on impact and then drift towards the survivors.
 The survivors could then use the dinghy, haul in the containers of equipment, and await rescue.

-The Lindholme Gear was originally designed to be carried by Hampden aircraft but was mainly carried by Royal Air Force maritime patrol aircraft like the Vickers Warwick and later the Avro Lancaster, Avro Shackleton and Hawker Siddeley Nimrod.
+The Lindholme Gear was originally designed to be carried by Handley Page Hampden aircraft but was mainly carried by Royal Air Force maritime patrol aircraft like the Vickers Warwick and later the Avro Lancaster, Avro Shackleton and Hawker Siddeley Nimrod.
 The Gear was also used by the Royal Canadian Air Force and the South African Air Force Avro Shackleton.
-Lindholme gear was also carried in the bomb bay by the Royal Australian Air Force maritime patrol aircraft Lockheed P3B & P3C Orions, consisting of two 10-man liferafts and two stores containers; this equipment was later replaced by ASRK (Air Sea Rescue Kits).
+Lindholme gear was also carried in the bomb bay by the Royal Australian Air Force maritime patrol aircraft Lockheed P-3B & P-3C Orions, consisting of two 10-man liferafts and two stores containers; this equipment was later replaced by ASRK (Air Sea Rescue Kits).